Bus accident injury compensation claims

 Fortunately not all injury cases involving buses are as serious.
 However the majority of buses still do not carry seat belts and therefore the risk of injury still remains high.

-- The driver loses his concentration and hits another vehicle or stationary object
+- The driver lost concentration and hit another vehicle

-- The driver closes the bus doors before someone is able to get on or off the bus
+- The driver closed the bus doors before the passenger was able to get off the bus

-- A passenger slips on a spilt liquid or rubbish in the aisle, causing a fall
+- A passenger slipped on a spilt liquid in the aisle

-- The driver moves off and accelerates while a passenger is making their way to a seat
+- The driver moved off and accelerated while a passenger was making their way to a seat

-- A passenger bangs their head on the seat in front when the brakes are applied abruptly
+- A passenger banged their head on the seat in front when the driver braked abruptly

-- A person standing at a bus stop is hit by the bus
+- A person standing at a bus stop was hit by the bus

-- Another motorist causes an obstruction, resulting in the bus driver veering off course
+- Another motorist caused an obstruction, resulting in the bus driver veering off course

-- A passenger is injured by faulty or damaged equipment on the bus itself
+- A passenger was injured by faulty equipment on the bus

-- A person is hit by a bus as they cross the road
+- A pedestrian was hit by a bus when crossing the road

 Who is responsible?